mongodben/rst-parser/parser/rst_in/paths.%2Fgroups%2F%7BgroupId%7D%2Fapps%2F%7BappId%7D%2Fusers%2Fverify_token.post.summary.rst

-Verify a that a user's :ref:`client access token <get-client-api-access-token>` is valid.
+Verify a that a user's `client access token </realm/reference/authenticate-http-client-requests#std-label-get-client-api-access-token>`_ is valid.